kren1/testSymExec/scripts/README.md

 Mode A experiments can be ran with these setups:

-* `. setups/kleeModeA.sh` setups up the experiment for KLEE in Mode A
+* `. setups/kleeModeA.sh` sets up the experiment for KLEE in Mode A
-* `. setups/crestModeA.sh` setups up the experiment for Crest in Mode A
+* `. setups/crestModeA.sh` sets up the experiment for Crest in Mode A
-* `. setups/fuzzballModeA.sh` setups up the experiment for FuzzBALL in Mode A
+* `. setups/fuzzballModeA.sh` sets up the experiment for FuzzBALL in Mode A

 ##Mode B experiments